SensLI: Sensitivity-Based Layer Insertion for Neural Networks: Abstract

 \section{Abstract}

 The training of neural networks requires tedious and often manual tuning of the network architecture.
-We propose a systematic method to insert new layers during the training process, which eliminates the need to choose a fixed network size before training.
-Our technique borrows techniques from constrained optimization and is based on first-order sensitivity information of the objective with respect to the virtual parameters that additional layers, if inserted, would offer.
-We consider fully connected feedforward networks with selected activation functions as well as residual neural networks.
-In numerical experiments, the proposed sensitivity-based layer insertion technique exhibits improved training decay, compared to not inserting the layer.
-Furthermore, the computational effort is reduced in comparison to inserting the layer from the beginning.
-The code is available at \url{https://github.com/LeonieKreis/layer_insertion_sensitivity_based}.
+We propose a systematic approach to inserting new layers during the training process.
+Our method eliminates the need to choose a fixed network size before training, is numerically inexpensive to execute and applicable to various architectures including fully connected feedforward networks, ResNets and CNNs.
+Our technique borrows ideas from constrained optimization and is based on first-order sensitivity information of the loss function with respect to the virtual parameters that additional layers, if inserted, would offer.
+In numerical experiments, our proposed sensitivity-based layer insertion technique (SensLI) exhibits improved performance on training loss and test error, compared to training on a fixed architecture, and reduced computational effort in comparison to training the extended architecture from the beginning.
+Our code is available on \url{https://github.com/mathemml/SensLI}.